d-zine/Condo-Price-Prediction/README.md

 In summary, these two overvalued condos require compromises between less attractive and more attractive features.

 By focusing only on Philadelphia, the error metrics improved.
-MAE for the Philly Gradient Boosted Decision Tree is $135k, vs. $246k MAE for the Philly Multiple Linear Regression.
-The MAPE for the Philadelphia GBM is 21% vs. 44% for the MLR.
+MAE for the Philly Gradient-Boosted Decision Tree is $135k, vs. $246k MAE for the Philadelphia Multiple Linear Regression.
+The MAPE for the Philadelphia Gradient-Boosted Decision Tree Model is 21% vs. 44% for the Philadelphia Multiple Linear Regression.

 At both the Northeast regional and local Philadelphia level, Gradient Boosted Decision Trees outperform Multiple Linear Regression in accurately predicting condo price.